Comments

 The new method has one argument which is the instance of the form being submitted, created by the component factory.
 We receive submitted values in $data.
 And then we insert the data into the database table comments.

-The flashMessage is for informing the user about the result of some operation.
-Because we’re redirecting, the message cannot be directly passed to the template and rendered.
-So there is this method, that will store it and make it available on the next page load.
-The flash messages are rendered in the default app/UI/@layout.latte file, and it looks like this:
+The flashMessage method is used to inform the user about the result of an operation.
+Since we are redirecting, the message cannot be simply passed to the template and rendered directly.
+This method stores the message and makes it available on the next page load.
+Flash messages are rendered in the main layout template app/Presentation/@layout.latte, looking like this:

 <div n:foreach="$flashes as $flash" n:class="flash, $flash->type">